open5e/open5e/source/classes/barbarian.rst

 Fast Movement
 ~~~~~~~~~~~~~

-Starting at 5th level, your speed increases by 10 feet while you aren’t
+Starting at 5th level, your speed increases by 10 feet while you aren't
 wearing heavy armor.

 Feral Instinct